Joao-Martins-dev/Joao-Martins-dev/readme.md

 # 👋 Hey, I'm João!

-🎯 Aspiring Front-End Developer, passionate about technology, programming logic, and creative user interfaces.
+🎯 Front-End Developer in progress, passionate about technology, programming logic, and creative user interfaces.
 🚀 I share projects, studies, and explorations in the dev world and geek culture.
 🎮 Fan of games, anime, comics, and everything involving creativity and innovation.